samuellihn/obsidian-freeview/public/Integrals.md

 An integral expressed as an infinite reimman sumdoes not depend on which type of Reimann sum: If there are infinitely many rectangles, all the area is covered

-By definintion, a definite integral is defined as:
+By definition, a definite integral is defined as:

 $$
 \int_{a}^{b} * f(x) \ dx =